TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

 - ✅ Dynamic AI prompt adapts to fuzzy match operator
 - ✅ Robust AND/OR logic in filters (multiple keys = AND, arrays = OR)
 - ✅ Backend supports both AND and OR logic, translating to SQL WHERE clauses
+- ✅ Filter value type preservation for LIKE/CONTAINS/OR logic: Arrays are now preserved as List<string> and handled robustly in query logic
 - ✅ Consistent Base64 encoding of record IDs

 ### Configuration and Setup